 Commercially available tympanic thermometers consist of a portable, hand-held battery powered main unit providing electronics, a display and a probe containing a "thermopile" or pyroelectric heat sensor.
-This special heat sensor called a "thermopile" is especially sensitive to the eardrum's drum temperature from the electrical signals provided by the "thermopile" sensor.
-The thermopile's sensing probe or "nacelle" is typically an integral part of the tympanic thermometer's main unit-reducing the potential for breakage of the sensor assembly and (at least potentially) increasing reliability and accuracy.
+This special heat sensor called a "thermopile" is especially sensitive to the eardrum's radiant heat energy.
+Microelectronics can determine eardrum temperature from the electrical signals provided by the "thermopile" sensor.
+The thermopile's sensing probe or "nacelle" is typically an integral part of the tympanic age of the sensor assembly and (at least potentially) increasing reliability and accuracy.

 The sensing probe typically has a tapered or cone shape for easy insertion into the outer ear canal.
 All of the commercially available tympanic thermometers accept disposable probe covers.
 These disposable probe covers further minimize the risk of spreading disease, and also promote cleanliness by preventing ear wax and other secretions from contacting the probe.
-Different manufacturers have different probe cover configurations (see FIGS. 1A-1B), but all of 60 these probe covers have the common characteristic that they are relatively transparent to (and thus do not block or reduce) the radiant heat energy given off by the eardrum.
+Different manufacturers have different probe cover configurations (see FIGS. 1A-1B), but all of these probe covers have the common characteristic that they are relatively transparent to (and thus do not block or reduce) the radiant heat energy given off by the eardrum.

-To use the ear thermometer, a nurse or other care provider inserts a disposable probe cover onto the instrument's sensfor a number of different patients.
-Although the electronic 65 ing probe.
+To use the ear thermometer, a nurse or other care provider inserts a disposable probe cover onto the instrument's sensing probe.
 Once the disposable probe cover is in place, the nurse or other caregiver inserts the covered probe into the patient's outer ear and then presses a button to command the instrument to make a measurement.
 The measurement time is usually very rapid-on the order of two seconds or less.
 The patient's temperature instantly shows on the instrument's display.
-The instrument may then be removed from the patient's ear, and the disposable cover can be stripped off the instrument and discarded.
+The instrument may then be removed from the instrument and discarded.